mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 > WIP

-- Export the variables to create the cluster (adjust according your environment)
+- Export the variables to create the cluster (adjust according to your environment)

 ```bash
 export CLUSTER_NAME="cluster2"